 Reviewing a company’s licenses and certifications may be helpful.
 If you have a few companies in mind, consider reviewing each organization’s credentials.
 There are many licenses and certificates available to such businesses that will give you some idea of their credibility and respectability.

 One of the certificates to consider is the FCRA Advanced Certificate.
 If you haven’t heard of it, you probably aren’t alone.
-Luckily, we're here to help you understand what this accolade means for you and your search for background screeners.
+Luckily, we're here to help you understand FCRA basics and what this accolade means for you and your search for pre-employment screening..

 THE FAIR CREDIT REPORTING ACT